 \section{Introduction}

 Let $R$ be a finite commutative ring with unity.
-Then a function $F:R\longrightarrow R$ is said to be a polynomial function on (over) $R$ if there exists a polynomial $f\in R[x]$ such that $f(a)=F(a)$ for every $a\in R$.
-In this case we say that $F$ is the induced function of $f$ on $R$ and $f$ represents (induces) $F$.
-Moreover, if $F$ is a bijection we say that $F$ is a polynomial permutation and $f$ is a permutation polynomial.
-If $R$ is a finite field, it can be shown easily by using the Lagrange's interpolation that every function on $R$ is a polynomial function.
-Unfortunately, this is not the situation when $R$ is not a field and it is somewhat more complicated to study the properties of polynomial functions on such a ring.
+Then a function $F\colon R\longrightarrow R$ is said to be a polynomial function on $R$ if there exists a polynomial $f\in R[x]$ such that $f(a)=F(a)$ for every $a\in R$.
+In this case, we say that $F$ is the induced function of $f$ on $R$ and $f$ represents (induces) $F$.
+Moreover, if $F$ is a bijection, we say that $F$ is a \emph{polynomial permutation} and $f$ is a \emph{permutation polynomial}.
+If $R$ is a finite field, it can be shown easily by using Lagrange interpolation that every function on $R$ is a polynomial function.
+The situation is different when $R$ is not a field and it is somewhat more complicated to study the properties of polynomial functions on such a ring.
 We denote by $\PolFun[R]$ the set of polynomial functions on $R$, which is evidently a monoid under the composition of functions.
 Moreover, its subset of polynomial permutations forms a group and we denote it by $\PrPol[R]$.